federicoravera-sudo/LUFFY/README.md

 - atomic charges;
 - aggregated-charge representation.

-These descriptors are primarily intended for molecular screening, database construction and comparison among different molecular candidates.
+These quantities are primarily intended for molecular screening, database construction and comparison between different molecular candidates.

-Unlike the VACT extraction workflow, this analysis only requires the optimized equilibrium calculation.
+Unlike the VACT workflow, this analysis only requires the optimized equilibrium geometry and does not require a complete Vin–Eck characterization.

-No Vin–Eck characterization is necessary.

 ---

 # STEP 11 — Boltzmann averaging

-Molecular candidates often exhibit several thermally accessible conformations.
+Many molecular candidates exhibit multiple thermally accessible conformations.

-LUFFY therefore provides an automatic Boltzmann averaging procedure capable of constructing conformationally averaged molecular properties.
+LUFFY therefore provides an automatic Boltzmann-averaging procedure to construct ensemble-averaged molecular properties.

 Enable